Valley Girl (1983 film): Production

-The film originally was conceived as a teen exploitation film to capitalize on the valley girl fad inspired by the Frank and Moon Unit Zappa song "Valley Girl."
+The film originally was conceived as a teen exploitation film to capitalize on the valley girl fad inspired by the Frank and Moon Unit Zappa song "Valley Girl".
 Zappa explored the possibility of making a "Valley Girl" film and received inquiries from several studios, though nothing materialized.
 Zappa later unsuccessfully sued to stop production of the film, claiming it infringed on his trademark.

-The opening scene of the film features an aerial shot of the Mulholland Dam.
-The camera then pans over the Hollywood Hills and the iconic Hollywood Sign to a wide-angle shot of the San Fernando Valley, setting up a recurring compare and contrast theme between the San Fernando Valley culture of the eighties versus the grittier culture of Hollywood and central Los Angeles.

 Cage and Foreman found it difficult to do the breakup scene at Julie's front door because it was shot late in the filming when Cage and Foreman were dating.
 It took several takes and some counseling by Martha Coolidge.
 She told Foreman to think of another guy she had broken up with.